 We found the embrasure for casement #16 in the southwest corner of the fort.
 The embrasure demonstrates just how thick the walls are.
 Heavily damaged during the April 1862 bombardment, this corner embrasure hosts slave fingerprints that are still visible from the time of construction.
 In the aftermath of artillery damage, removal of the upper layer of bricks revealed fingerprints and handprints.
 They found Savannah made grey bricks on the lower portion of the wall.
 Molded at the Hermitage plantation.
 They exclusively used enslaved men, women, and children to make the bricks.

 The quarters of Confederate commanding officer, Col. Charles Olmstead, this is where on April 11, 1862.
-He surrendered to the Union after a 30 hour bombardment.
+He surrendered to the Union after a 30-hour bombardment.
 They restored the room in 1935 after a lightning strike caused a fire that destroyed much of the officers’ quarters.

-The Cistern room was the key to the survival of the fort.
+The Cistern Room was the key to the survival of the fort.
 Cisterns collected water in waterproof reservoirs for use.
-They built fort Pulaski with 10-cisterns that held nearly 200,000 gallons of water.
+They built Fort Pulaski with 10-cisterns that held nearly 200,000 gallons of water.
 Using gravity to pull the water down, they filtered it through a bed of oyster shells and sand.
 There it collected in a valley created by the casemate arches.
 A layer of brick and lead sheeting waterproofed the arches.
 The pooled water filled a channel and completed its journey to the brick cistern below through pipes placed in the masonry walls.

-STOP #15-The Impressive Fig Tree
+Fort Pulaski Self-Guided Walk Stop #15-The Impressive Fig Tree

-The most incredible find inside is the mass of a giant fig tree sprawls across the parade grounds.
-Planted in the 1890s by the lighthouse keeper, it has sustained itself 130 years through many hurricanes.
+The most incredible find inside is the mass of a giant fig tree that sprawls across the parade grounds.
+Planted in the 1890s by the lighthouse keeper, it has sustained itself for 130 years through many hurricanes.
 In the warmer summer months, samples of the fruit are available.

 Guided Walking Audio Tour Outside Perimeter-Fort Pulaski

-STOP #16-The Moat
+Exterior Walk Stop #16-The Moat

 This is the initial bridge crossing the moat to the fort entrance.
 Surrounded by an 8-foot deep moat, its width was 32-38 feet.
 The waters of the Savannah River filled it, controlled using tidal gates.
 It was the first line of defense.
 Crossing the footbridge, it connects the demilune before reaching the drawbridge and the sallyport entrance at the Gorge Wall (western rear of the fort).
 The addition of earthen fortifications of the demilune in 1872 houses tunnels leading to multiple powder magazines.
 During the Civil War, the demilune was flat and included gun platforms, kitchens, mess rooms, storage areas and a guardhouse.

-STOP #17-The Demilune
+Exterior Walk Stop #17-The Demilune

 Our outside walk of the fort grounds started at the Demilune.
-It obscures the fort from the visitor’s center.
+It obscures the fort from the visitor center.
 They built the Demilune to protect the Gorge wall (longest wall of the fort), which is also the rear main entrance.
 Demilune, which means ‘half-moon’ in French, was originally flat, with storage sheds and outbuildings, surrounded by an impressive array of cannons.
 In the aftermath of the Civil War, they constructed the earthen mounds.

-STOP #18-The Breached Corner
+Exterior Walk Stop #18-The Breached Corner

-STOP #19-The Cemetary
+Exterior Walk Stop #19-The Cemetary

 As part of Pulaski’s construction, they established a small cemetery alongside the demilune moat.
 Soldiers, workers, and their families are buried at Fort Pulaski’s cemetery.
 In the past, Union soldiers and Confederate troops and those who built the fort and supported the garrisoned troops shared this land.

-STOP #20-South Channel and the Marsh
+Exterior Walk Stop #20-South Channel and the Marsh

 In the early 1800s, Robert E. Lee built a dike system to keep freshwater inside and saltwater out of Fort Pulaski.
 In the 1930s, the Civilian Conservation Corps came in to restore Fort Pulaski from its abandoned state and planted trees around the island to beautify the space.
-Today the south channel canal and feeder canals still provide water for the moat through tidal sluice gates.
+Today, the South Channel canal and feeder canals still provide water for the moat through tidal sluice gates.

 Venture Down the North Pier Trail